wireapp/wire-server/docs/src/developer/developer/pr-guidelines.md

 The following needs to be done, as part of a PR adding endpoints or changing endpoint paths.

  - [ ] Update nginz config in helm: `charts/nginz/values.yaml`
- - [ ] Update nginz config in the demo: `deploy/services-demo/conf/nginz/nginx.conf`
+ - [ ] Update nginz config for the local integration tests: `services/nginz/integration-test/conf/nginz/nginx.conf`

 ### Helm configuration